kdheepak/blog/content/37-advent-of-code-2020.md

 Julia has support for broadcasting using the `f.(c)` syntax, which allows for element by element application of the method `f` on every element in the collection `c`, i.e. `f(e) for e in c`.
+This tends to be very handy in Advent of Code.

 ## [Day 7](https://adventofcode.com/2020/day/7)